-Following each candidate's visit, the search committee chair should solicit feedback from campus members who participated in the candidate's campus visit (e.g., students, department members, division chair, VP of DEI, etc.) and share this feedback with the search committee (including the outside member of the search committee and equity guide).
+Following each candidate's visit, the search committee chair should solicit feedback from campus members who participated in the candidate's campus visit (e.g., students, department members, division dean, VP of DEI, etc.) and share this feedback with the search committee (including the outside member of the search committee and equity guide).
 You can find an example student feedback form in Appendix J. The search committee should review all feedback and meet to discuss the strengths and weaknesses of each candidate based on the agreed-upon search criteria and any other information.
-The search committee chair should summarize these conversations in a document to the provost (or associate dean) that lays out the strengths and weakness of each candidates with regard to the search criteria and offers preferences in a way that invites thoughtful reflection, acknowledging disagreements that may exist in committee members' evaluations of candidates.
+The search committee chair should summarize these conversations in a document to the provost (or division dean) that lays out the strengths and weakness of each candidates with regard to the search criteria and offers preferences in a way that invites thoughtful reflection, acknowledging disagreements that may exist in committee members' evaluations of candidates.
 The document should not rank candidates.
-A template that can be adapted to your search criteria is in Appendix K with a Word version posted to the Academic Affairs website.
+This should be done using the Feedback on Finalists template in the Drive folder assigned for your search (see Appendix I)

 For tenure-track positions, the provost will review the written evaluations provided by the search committee, consult with the president, and, if necessary, contact the search chair for conversation.
-Similarly, for non-tenure-track positions, the associate dean will consult with the provost after reviewing evaluations.
-In some instances, the provost or associate dean may call a meeting with the full search committee for additional conversation about the candidates as she weighs the committee input in light of the needs of the department and the broader college.
-Once the provost or associate dean has made a decision, she will notify the search committee chair prior to extending an offer to the candidate.
-She will notify the chair when the offer has been made and provide updates about the candidate's deliberation, as appropriate.
-If the provost's or associate dean's first choice declines, she will, in consultation with the search chair, decide whether to extend an offer to another candidate.
+Similarly, for non-tenure-track positions, the division dean will consult with the provost after reviewing evaluations.
+In some instances, the provost or division dean may call a meeting with the full search committee for additional conversation about the candidates as they weigh the committee input in light of the needs of the department and the broader college.
+Once the provost or division dean has made a decision, they will notify the search committee chair prior to an offer being made.
+Generally, the provost will extend offers for tenure-track positions and the associate dean will extend offers for contingent faculty positions.
+The chair will be notified when the offer has been made and provide updates about the candidate's deliberation, as appropriate.
+If the provost's or division dean's first choice declines, they will, in consultation with the search chair, decide whether to extend an offer to another candidate.

 Once a candidate accepts the offer verbally or in writing, the Office of Academic Affairs immediately begins the hiring process.
-A background check will be initiated, and upon receiving verification of no felony record, academic affairs will mail the new hire a compensation agreement letter to be signed and returned.
-Once the agreement is returned, academic affairs will create an employee record and email account for the new faculty member, and, in consultation with the department chair, assign an office and verify needed hardware and software.
+A background check will be initiated, and upon receiving verification of no felony record, Academic Affairs will mail the new hire a compensation agreement letter to be signed and returned.
+Once the agreement is returned, Academic Affairs will create an employee record and email account for the new faculty member.
+The Department Chair will then be notified that courses can be assigned to the new hire.